 Last Sunday we headed out to get together with Val and Walt, parents of one of my youngest, Alex the Athletes’, former field hockey teammates from American University.
 We hadn’t seen each other for a while, and you know how that goes, I’m pretty sure we all do it, you know, say things like we really should get together, then time flies, as it always does, and next time you meet, same sentiment, same intent.
 This summer Val and I determined to just set a date, and with a beautiful, sunny, though hot day, a little before noon, we pulled into Lewes Delaware and the parking lot where it all began, at a well-respected local bistro, Striper Bites.

-Only thing is, as it turned out, Striper Bites was still closed on Sunday’s until the end of the month, more closely into the beginning of the tourist season.
-Just before contacting Val to notify her on the news, a truck, with said restaurants’ logo pulls into the parking lot, with, as it turns out, the owner, Matt DiSabatino.
-Seemingly, just like the whole town, Matt is one of those super warm and friendly sorts, and he didn’t simply say, ‘sorry we’re closed.’
+The only thing is, as it turned out, Striper Bites was still closed on Sundays until the end of the month, more closely into the beginning of the tourist season.
+Just before contacting Val to notify her of the news, a truck, with said restaurant’s logo pulls into the parking lot, with, as it turns out, the owner, Matt DiSabatino.
+Seemingly, just like the whole town, Matt is one of those super warm and friendly sorts, and he didn’t simply say, ‘Sorry we’re closed.’
 Instead, he hops out, shakes hands, introduces himself, and further informs us of the food event ‘Picnic in the Park’ a local Lewes community benefit with Lewes restaurants each serving up their specialties taking place right on the canal beginning at noon.
-Upon our further converse we learn that all three of the DiSabatino Lewes restaurants were each participating in the day’s event, the other two being Kindle, and Half Full, whose latter was incidentally moving to a new location this week.
-I was naturally pretty excited to have come upon a food event and so I shared with Matt that I had a food blog and expressed with glee this turning out to be a lucky turn of events.
+Upon our further converse, we learn that all three of the DiSabatino Lewes restaurants were each participating in the day’s event, the other two being Kindle, and Half Full, whose latter was incidentally moving to a new location this week.
+I was naturally pretty excited to have come upon a food event and so I shared with Matt that I had a food blog and expressed with glee this turned out to be a lucky turn of events.

-With Matt generously insuring our parking at the back of Striper Bites for the afternoon, once Val and Walt arrived we made the short walk on over to purchasing our tickets to the event, and beginning the hot day with cold beers.
+With Matt generously ensuring our parking at the back of Striper Bites for the afternoon, once Val and Walt arrived we made the short walk over to purchase our tickets to the event and began the hot day with cold beers.
 DogFish Head Beers, brewed nearby in Milton Delaware, with another small brewery in Rehoboth Beach, and whose owners live right across the street from the day’s locale.
 Of course, everyone knows them personally because this is Lewes Delaware, whose logo could easily say, Lewes Delaware ‘the warm and friendly place.’
-Everyone loves Joe Biden here too, and refer to him like one of the neighbors, though sadly, in the loss of his son Beau Biden, the funeral held the day before, had many expressing sadness for the family, sharing heartwarming Biden family stories, and throughout Delaware, including along the ride in, official flags, and those lining the homes of the state’s residents, were all being flown at half-mast.
+Everyone loves Joe Biden here too, and refers to him as one of the neighbors, though sadly, in the loss of his son Beau Biden, the funeral held the day before, had many expressing sadness for the family, sharing heartwarming Biden family stories, and throughout Delaware, including along the ride in, official flags, and those lining the homes of the state’s residents, were all being flown at half-mast.
 A touching tribute.

-Before making our way over to the Striper Bites tent, tasting a fresh and clean flavored Ceviche with just the right touch of heat topped with house made tortilla chips in clear plastic cups, I learned that I do not dislike all IPA’s, having savored the best I’ve ever enjoyed from the DogFish Head tent.
-A clear golden color whose flavor included some sort of subtle citrus, like grapefruit finish, and a really good after taste (which is one of the reasons I tend not to like IPA’s.)
-I could have drank two whole cupful’s, but the blazing sun and high heat, provided that three quarters of a glassful seemed enough or I otherwise might have wanted a little nap underneath one of those protected tent coverings.
+Before making our way over to the Striper Bites tent, tasting a fresh and clean flavored Ceviche with just the right touch of heat topped with house-made tortilla chips in clear plastic cups, I learned that I do not dislike all IPAs, having savored the best I’ve ever enjoyed from the DogFish Head tent.
+A clear golden color whose flavor included some sort of subtle citrus, like a grapefruit finish, and a really good aftertaste (which is one of the reasons I tend not to like IPAs.)
+I could have drank two whole cupfuls, but the blazing sun and high heat provided that three-quarters of a glassful seemed enough or I otherwise might have wanted a little nap underneath one of those protected tent coverings.

-Next up, back to the tent, were Delaware Oysters being shucked to order then topped onto a long bed of ice surrounded by lemon wedges, hot sauce, and a couple different dipping options, including a mignonette sauce, which I chose alongside the lemon.
+Next up, back to the tent, was Delaware Oysters being shucked to order and then topped onto a long bed of ice surrounded by lemon wedges, hot sauce, and a couple different dipping options, including a mignonette sauce, which I chose alongside the lemon.
 Quite good.
-The Delaware oysters are described point- on as being plump with a rather mild flavor, and they are quite meaty, especially compared to Chesapeake Choptank Sweets featured at the Philly Farm and Food Fest, whose smaller size produces a more distinct clean, fresh taste.
+The Delaware oysters are described point-on as being plump with a rather mild flavor, and they are quite meaty, especially compared to Chesapeake Choptank Sweets featured at the Philly Farm and Food Fest, whose smaller size produces a more distinct clean, fresh taste.
 Still, I liked them a lot.

 Did I mention I was already full?
-But then how could I help but to enjoy this lobster salad from the DiSabatino’s other restaurant, Kindle.
-Nice balance of lobster with not too much mayonnaise, what else can be said, it’s lobster, a premier treat that shouts, ‘summer is here!’
+But then how could I help but enjoy this lobster salad from DiSabatino’s other restaurant, Kindle.
+Nice balance of lobster with not too much mayonnaise, what else can be said, it’s lobster, a premier treat that shouts, ‘Summer is here!’

 Both Nectar and Jerry’s Seafood restaurant offered Chicken Salad Sliders though with so much good food to be tasted, combined with all the socializing, I began losing track of the restaurants matched with the food.
 These too were the perfect picnic food and tied in well with the many classic and creative preparations featured.
 You simply could not eat it all.